fabrimafe/DSBtimecourse/README.md

 indicates that intact molecules have a ~0.5% chance of being classified as indels.
 Such files can be prepared following prepare_data.R, and error matrices using calculate_error_matrix.R.
 If necessary create input bootstraps files with create_stbootstrap.R.
 If for your data stratified bootstrapping is not possible due to the absence of repeated measures, alternative bootstrapping procedures are implemented in timeseriesbootstraps.R.

 ### 2) optimization
 This is the core of the procedure, fitting the maximum likelihood parameters for the selected model.
-Use optimize_model_backbone.v1.R on the original dataset and on the bootstrapped data.
+Use DSBtimecourse_optimizer.R on the original dataset and on the bootstrapped data.
+To run on the test dataset using the 4 state model in Ben Tov et al.,2023:
+./DSBtimecourse_optimizer.R -T test/timecourse_RNP_Psy1.txt -E test/error_matrix4_Psy1_errorsfromunbroken.tsv -m modelDSBs1i1_nok12 -o test/output_4states.tsv -z 3 -n 20
+ The 3-state model can be run with:
+./DSBtimecourse_optimizer.R -T test/timecourse_RNP_Psy1.txt -E test/error_matrix4_Psy1_errorsfromunbroken.tsv -m modelDSBs1i1_3x4 -o test/output_3states.tsv -z 3 -n 20
+where the arguments -z sets the shape of the induction curve to have 3 degrees of freedom, and n is the number of independent iterations.
+The default is 100 iterations, but more are recommended, especially for more complex models like the 4-states.
+In Ben Tov et al. (2023) we used 50000 iterations, though a smaller number is usually sufficient.

 ### 3) likelihood confidence intervals
 Particularly when boostrapping is not an option, one can calculate likelihood-ratio based confidence intervals with calculate_CI.v1.R.
 While this would not be necessary per se, the output of this file can be used to generates plots in step 4)